feathersjs/docs/guides/migrating.md

 > __Note:__ One additional small difference is that `feathers-socketio` now sets up the connection as a service mixin in the services `setup`.
 This means `app.configure(socketio())` has to be called **before** registering any services.

 ## Database adapters

+If you are using an older version of a database adapter, it will continue to work just the same with Feathers 2 since the service interface didn't change.

 The usage of the latest database adapters has been unified to support a common way for [extension](../databases/extending.md), [querying](../databases/querying.md) and [pagination](../databases/pagination.md).
 They now require establishing a connection outside of the adapter and you now pass the database connection instance or ORM model to the service.
 For detailed information follow up in the adapter, ORM or database chapters below: